faseeh008/RailwayBrand/README.md

 Or connect your Git repository to Vercel Dashboard for automatic deployments.

 **Note:** For Vercel deployment, you'll need to:
-- Deploy color-service separately (Railway, Render, etc.)
+- Deploy color-service separately (Render, Railway, etc.)
 - Use external PostgreSQL database
 - Update `COLOR_SERVICE_URL` environment variable